phionax/hello-world/README.md

 # hello-world
-This is the hellow world repository on github. maybe a brand new start for me.
+This is my hello-world repository on github. maybe a brand new start for me.